 The 2014 OPTIMA Ultimate Street Car Invitational Field Takes Shape

-We're only one event into the ten-event Ultimate Street Car Association series and already, the cars qualifying for the 2014 OPTIMA® Ultimate Street Car Invitational represent the very far reaches of the automotive aftermarket.
+We're only one event into the ten-event OPTIMA Search for the Ultimate Street Car series and already, the cars qualifying for the 2014 OPTIMA Ultimate Street Car Invitational (OUSCI) represent the very far reaches of the automotive aftermarket.
 We'll offer up more details on these contenders in the coming weeks and months leading up to the 2014 OUSCI, but just from eyeballing the five qualifiers who emerged from the first USCA event at Laguna Seca, it's clear that anyone and everyone with a well-built street car or truck has a shot at getting into the OUSCI field.

-The USCA groups competitors into three classes- two-wheel drive and over 3,000 pounds, two-wheel drive and under 3,000 pounds and all-wheel drive.
+The series groups competitors into three classes for the 2014 season- two-wheel drive and over 3,000 pounds, two-wheel drive and under 3,000 pounds and all-wheel drive.
 Each class at each event can potentially send at least one qualifier (or two, in the event of a tie) to the OUSCI, so the opportunities are there for all makes and models.
 We want to make sure the final official results are absolutely perfect before posting the finishing order, but we can announce which competitors have been invited to the 2014 OUSCI-

 - Mike Maier's 1966 Ford Mustang

 - Mark Frazier's 1971 Datsun 240Z